-The Contractor for the work must provide sufficient plant, equipment, power tools and hand tools.
+As Contractor for the works you will provide sufficient plant, equipment, power tools and hand tools.
 Plant, equipment and tools must be:

-- Suitable for the purposes of the work and used only for the purpose for which they were designed. - In safe condition, adequately maintained and regularly inspected (including a visual inspection prior to use). - Properly guarded with all guards fitted and correctly adjusted before use. - Used only by trained, experienced and competent operators. - Switched off immediately after use. - Removed to a safe place and/or left in a safe condition before being left unattended.
+- Suitable for the purposes of the work and used only for the purpose for which they were designed.
+This would include specifying low noise and vibration emitting equipment. - In safe condition, adequately maintained and regularly inspected (including a visual inspection prior to use). - Properly guarded with all guards fitted and correctly adjusted before use. - Used only by trained, experienced and competent operators. - Switched off immediately after use. - Removed to a safe place and/or left in a safe condition before being left unattended.
 In occupied premises they should be isolated from their power source and protected from tampering.

-In occupied premises plant such as table saws, planers, welding equipment etc. should be used only in designated areas with adequate means of preventing unauthorised access.
-Wherever possible tools should incorporate dust collection systems.
+In occupied premises, plant such as table saws, planers, welding equipment etc. should be used only in designated areas with adequate means of preventing unauthorised access.